- [97%] Advanced Networking

 - Designed and ran a CTF, accessible to attendees of all ages and skill levels.

-- Represented the university in CTFs, as 2nd highest ranked UK University team.
+- Represented the university in CTFs as a top 10 ranked UK team.

-- Developed CTFs for UoB’s School of Computer Science and INRIA’s 2019 SILM summer school.
+- Developed WhatTheCTF competitions for UoB’s School of Computer Science and INRIA’s 2019 SILM summer school.

-- Managed infrastructure hosted on Google Cloud Platform.
+- Managed infrastructure on Google Cloud Platform and Hetzner using Docker and Kubernetes.

 - Built up the CompSci community at UoB by encouraging participation in society events, and enhancing relations with societies at other Universities.